"Faster than a frozen pizza!"

 3. Leave the fish skin side down until it seems cooked all the way through (about 20-minutes), then flip it for couple minutes.

-For tartare sauce, take one small pickle and cut it into smallest cubes you can.
+For tartar sauce, take one small pickle and cut it into smallest cubes you can.
 Mix with about a cup of mayonnaise.
 Add about a spoonful of mustard.
 Add ground black pepper (deliberately).
 Add a little bit of pickle juice to get a semi-runny consistency.
 If the sauce seems too thick, add more pickle juice.
 If the sauce seems too runny or tastes too sour, add mayo.

 For broccoli, cut it into about 1-inch pieces and use salt and pepper to season it.
 Then steam it in a steamer until it gets soft.
 Make sure to keep checking every couple of minutes not to overcook.